Lucy-Salyer/Git-Lab/README.md

 This lab is meant to help students learn how to use GitHub with multpile people and handle our own repository.
-The code solves simple math equations like calculating the area of a circle and triangle, celcius to fahrenheit, and if a word is a palindrome
+The code solves simple math equations like calculating the area of a circle and triangle, celcius to fahrenheit, and if a word is a palindrome.